thanasisn/SDR_enhancement_LAP/article/article_doc.md

 The shortwave solar radiation, reaching Earth's surface, is the main energy source of the atmosphere and the biosphere, and drives and governs the climate (Gray et al. 2010).
-It has direct practical application; in industries like energy and agricultural production.
-The variability of its intensity; can impose difficulties in predicting the yield; and in designing the specifications of the appropriate equipment.
+It has direct practical application in industries like energy and agricultural production.
+The variability of its intensity can impose difficulties in predicting the yield and in designing the specifications of the appropriate equipment.
 Significant portion of research has been focused on predicting the renewable energy production in a fine timescale and in near real-time (for a review see Inman, Pedro, and Coimbra (2013); Graabak and Korpås